 Binary unit - The <bin-unit> element contains a binary object that may or may not be translatable.
-The required id attribute is used to uniquely identify the <bin-unit> within all trans-unit> and <bin-unit> elements within the same <file>.
-The required mime-type attribute specifies the data type of the binary object based on approved attribute indicates whether the translation has been approved by a reviewer.
-The optional translate attribute indicates whether the element of the optional reformat attribute specifies whether and which attributes can be modified for the bin-target> element of the cbin-unit>.
-The optional phase-name attribute references the phase that the bin-unit> is in.
-The optional restype and resname attributes describe the resource contained within the bin-unit>.
+The required id attribute is used to uniquely identify the <bin-unit> within all required mime-type attribute specifies the data type of the binary object based on approved attribute indicates whether the translation has been approved by a reviewer.
+The optional translate attribute indicates whether the translated.
+The optional reformat attribute specifies whether and which attributes can be modified for the spin-target> element of the spin-unit>.
+The optional ts attribute was DEPRECATED in XLIFF phase-name attribute references the phase that the <bin-unit> is in.
+The optional response attributes describe the resource contained within the <bin-unit>.
 A list of values for the restype attribute is provided by this specification.

-RFC

-1341.
+RFC 1341.
 The optional